List of Amphibia characters: Marcy Wu

-Marcy's body is placed in a suspended animation tank and put a special outfit by the Frog-Bots to help her recuperate so King Andrias can make further use of her.
+Marcy's body is placed in a suspended animation tank and put a special outfit by the Frobots to help her recuperate so King Andrias can make further use of her.
 She is later rescued by Lady Olivia and General Yunan in an effort to overthrow King Andrias.
 However, she is captured again and used as a vessel for the Core when it uploads itself into a multi-eyed helmet that is placed on her, although Andrias tried to convince it to reconsider its choice for a host.
 In this new form, she is referred to as Darcy (Dark Marcy).
 Marcy's personality is kept in a prison designed to feed into her desires, which is to live in a fantasy world and stay forever with Sasha and Anne.
 However, she comes to realize this is fake and shatters the illusion.
 Sasha manages to free her and Marcy makes peace with the idea of moving now knowing her bond with her friends is stronger than that.

 Marcy is eventually imbued with the power of the green gem to help defeat the Core, but ultimately gives it to Anne so that she can defeat it on her own.
 Afterward, she says farewell to Olivia, Yunan and a repentant Andrias before returning to Earth.
 Ten years later, she has become a webcomic author, though is still clumsy and uncoordinated.